JulienOrain/documentation/docs/guides/other/report-templates/index.md

 The Service level consists of:

 - The **Name** for the Service Level.
-- The **Type** of the Service Level, this currently either Availablity or Latency.
+- The **Type** of the Service Level, this currently either Availability or Latency.
-- An overal **Objective** as a percentage, e.g this service will be 95% available.
+- An overall **Objective** as a percentage, e.g this service will be 95% available.
 - A **Period**, an ISO 8601 Duration, is the time period that is used for the Service Level, e.g PT1H.
 For further information on the time window for an SLI see [SLO Report Time Window].
 - The **Result** of an Service Level indicator.
 - The actual **Observation window** that was used for the Service Level report.
 This consists of a From time and a To time.